jtkovacs/jtkovacs.github.io/REFS/databases.md

 Indexing accelerates queries but reduces write speed.
 The PK is indexed by default, and commonly searched fields may be indexed as well.
 There are different kinds of indexes:

-- **Clustered indexes** determine the physical storage of the related data ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/).
-There can be only one clustered index per table.
+- **Clustered indexes** determine physical storage ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) There's only one clustered index per table.
 - There can be more than one **non-clustered index** on a table.
 - A **columnstore index** is used to improve performance of read-only tables.